-The Corporation prepares its financial statements in accordance with generally accepted accounting principles in Canada ("GAAP") as set out in the Handbook of the Canadian Institute of Chartered Accountants - Part 1.
+The Corporation prepares its financial statements in accordance with generally accepted accounting principles in Canada ("GAAP") as set out in the Canadian CPA Handbook - Accounting - Part 1.

 The Corporation changed the basis of preparing its financial statements from going concern to liquidation effective January 1, 2011.